-The unique feature of his program was that the boys elected their own leaders, a Chief, a Second Chief, a Keeper of the Tally and a keeper of the wampum.
+One unique feature of his outdoor program was that the boys elected their own leaders, a Chief, a Second Chief, a Keeper of the Tally and a keeper of the wampum.
 This was the beginning of his Woodcraft Indians, which later became the Woodcraft League of America.
-Seton wrote a series of articles for Lady’s Home Journal in 1902 that were later published as the Birch Bark Rolls and the Book of Woodcraft.
+Seton wrote a series of articles for Ladies Home Journal in 1902 that were later compiled and published as the Birch Bark Roll and the Book of Woodcraft.
 At the urging of his friend Rudyard Kipling, Seton published Two Little Savages as a novel, rather than a dictionary of Woodcraft.

-Seton was in England in 1906 as a guest of the Duke of Bedford, and was looking for people interested in this sort of an outdoor organization.
-Through the Duke, he was introduced to Baden Powell, and Seton gave Baden Powell a copy of the Birch Bark Roll, and they corresponded from that point forward.
-Seton received a letter from Baden Powell in 1908, stating that he was going ahead with his scheme for Scouting, based very much on Seton’s program.
-Baden Powell incorporated many of the ideas, honors and games into his book, Scouting for Boys.
+Seton was in England in 1906 as a guest of the Duke of Bedford, and was looking for people interested in establishing a youth development program based on outdoor life.
+Through the Duke, he was introduced to Robert Baden-Powell.
+Seton gave Baden-Powell a copy of the Birch Bark Roll, and they corresponded from that point forward.
+In 1908, Baden-Powell wrote a letter to Seton stating that he was going ahead with his scheme for Scouting, based very much on Seton’s program.
+Baden-Powell incorporated many of the ideas, honors and games into his book, Scouting for Boys.

 Seton established a program he called “brownies” in 1921 for age 6 through 11 girls and boys, based on his earlier book Woodland Tales that served as the origin of the Brownies in the Girl Scouts of America.

-In 1915 Seton founded the Woodcraft League of America as a co-educational program open to children between ages “4 and 94″.
-There were many local Woodcraft groups in the United States in the early part of this century,and there are third-generation Woodcrafters who are still active in the movement.
-The best known group today are The WoodCraft Rangers in Los Angeles, who have a nature camp and activities for inner city children.
-There are camps following the Woodcraft Program in the United States and Canada that were founded by Seton’s friends and students.
+In 1915 Seton founded the Woodcraft League of America as a co-educational program open to children between ages “4 and 94”.
+There were many local Woodcraft groups in the United States in the early part of this century, and there are fifth-generation lone Woodcrafters who still active today.
+The only formal group today are the Woodcraft Rangers in Los Angeles, who offer nature camp and activities for inner-city children.

 Publication of The Book of Woodcraft in 1912 inspired the formation of many Woodcraft groups around the world.
 If you have additional information on Woodcraft groups in Europe or elsewhere, please let us know.